 Twenty years ago the population of Ulaanbaatar was 400,000 and now it is 1.5 million.
 With the collapse of the Soviet Union in 1989, 27% of the population lived in the capital city and today more than 50% of the population live there.
 This influx into the capital was caused not so much from a desertion of an ancient nomadic way of life but a number of bitter winters known as a zud which killed the nomads’ livestock.
-Over ten years ago there were 30 million livestock in Mongolia but 60% were lost in the winters of 2003 and 2004 and some more recently.
+Over ten years ago there was 30 million livestock in Mongolia but 60% were lost in the winters of 2003 and 2004 and some more recently.
 The nomads had no choice but to pack up and move to the capital.

 However they were not to give up their traditional life easily – ger translates as home and is their life, their symbol of freedom.
 Thus today 60% of Ulaanbaatar’s population lives in the ger city, a unique fusion of past and present.